sowfrancis/Fibonacci/README.md

 First of all, you need to install docker-compose : https://docs.docker.com/compose/install/

-Once you have docker-compose installed, run `docker-compose up` at the root of your project to start :
+Once you have docker-compose installed and running, use the `docker-compose up` command at the root of your project to install and launch :

 * A postgresql container named *db*
 * A rails container named *web*